Proven-Paradox/shaper-system/Handbook.md

 > In XU-808's game, they ended up the sturdiest character in the party.
 They decide to focus on this, taking Abilities like Guard and Protector's Presence to defend their allies during combat.
 >
 > Meanwhile in Marona's game, there is another player who intentionally and actively built their character to be the party's defender, leaving Marona room to focus on offense.
-She takes the Ward Ability, giving her something useful to do with her Minor Action as well as an additional element to use with Elemental Lance.
-She also takes the Elemental Blast Ability to deal with crowds.
+For example, she takes the Elemental Blast Ability to deal with crowds.

 ### Lessons
 Lessons represent passive abilities.
 These generally modify rolls, giving benefits when certain conditions are met.
 They offer notable benefits when using certain types of Abilities or grant a benefit in some conditions.
 Lessons cost 5 XP unless an exception is listed.